Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Experimental results

 \subsection{Characterization of a 2-digit counter coupled to an SNSPD}

 We demonstrated photon counting operations coupling an SNSPD to a 2-digit counter.
 Figure \ref{fig: 2bit_SNSPD}(a) shows the circuit schematic of the system.
+The detection efficiency of the SNSPD did not saturate either at 1550\,nm or at 405\,nm but single-photon detection was confirmed (results of the detector's characterization are shown in the supplemental material \footnotemark[\value{footnote}].
+Therefore, the detector was sufficient for demonstrating counting of all the detected photons.
 The SNSPD was biased close to its switching current to maximize the photon sensitivity and the output signal.
 The dark count rate was negligible with respect to the rate of input pulses.
 We designed the gate and channel of $nT_1$ to be about $20\,\%$ narrower than those of the other nTrons in the circuit.
 This difference made the first nTron more sensitive to low input currents from the SNSPD so that the counting base could be finely tuned without sacrificing the sensitivity of the gate.

 Figure \ref{fig: 2bit_SNSPD}(c) shows the experimental time-domain behavior of the system in base 2.
 The voltage $v_\text{d}$ on the SNSPD was a random stream of pulses, which were correctly detected by the first nTron.
 The same considerations of section \ref{sec2:2bitc} are valid for the second inset in the image: the circuit counts modulo 4 (\textit{i.e.}, base 2) since each stage divides the spiking frequency of the preceding one.
 In Figure \ref{fig: 2bit_SNSPD}(d), the same system counts modulo 9 (\textit{i.e.}, base 3).
 In both time-domain plots, the distribution of peak heights in $v_1$ and $v_2$ suggests that $N-1$ different current levels were progressively stored in the loops: the peak voltage of the spike was proportional to the channel current, which was lowered by a $\Delta i$ after each input pulse before the subsequent nTron fired.